xaviermerino/FeatureMatcher/README.md

 - Runs the Feature Matcher in a Docker container named `feature_matcher_instance`.
 - Mounts directories for probe templates, gallery templates, and output results.
+- Opens up a dashboard to inspect progress on `https://127.0.0.1:8787/status`.
+The address might change if multiple instances are opened.
 - Replace `/path/to/probe/templates` and `/path/to/output` with the actual paths to your probe templates and output directory, respectively.

 ### 🏃🏃 Advanced Usage: Handling Treated Gallery Images